Trek is recalling its 2017 to 2019 model Super Commuter+ bikes due to a fender bolt that can cause serious injury to the rider.

 This recall involves all 2017, 2018, and 2019 year models of the Trek Super Commuter+ 8S electric bicycles.
 Approximately 2,840 of the electric bikes are involved in this recall.

 The bike was sold in Viper Red with black decals in sizes 45/S through 60/XL.
 The bike also has an integrated battery and motor.

 The company has received two reports of the wrong bolt being installed which secures the front fender to the fork crown.
 There has been one injury which resulted in a vertebrae fracture.

 The bikes were sold online through Trek, as well as sold at independent bicycle stores nationwide for about $5,200 between June 2017 and June 2019.

-If you or someone you love has been injured by the Super Commuter+ 8S e-bike, you should contact the lawyers at Johnson // Becker.
-You may be entitled to file a lawsuit for injuries you received.
-We offer a Free Case Evaluation and would be honored to speak to you.
+If you or someone you love has been injured by the Super Commuter+ 8S e-bike, you should contact the lawyers at Johnson//Becker.
+We are currently accepting new bike recall lawsuits across the country, and you may be entitled to financial compensation.

 We offer a Free Case Evaluation.
 Please contact us using the form below or by calling us at (800) 279-6386.

 We would be honored to speak with you and respond promptly to every inquiry we receive.